Parliament of Morocco: History

 The traditional representative system in Morocco was organized through traditional structures such as the ulema assembly by cities and regions, or the Jemaa assembly within the tribes.
 These structures were not elected, but nominated through a cooptation system.

-From 1880, Morocco began a range of reforms to adapt its institutions to modern standards.
+Starting from 1880, Morocco began a range of reforms to adapt its institutions to modern standards.
 Among these reforms the creation of the position of grand vizier, having a structured and durable cabinet, with six ministries, including foreign affairs, finance, defense etc. In the process, the Sultan Abdelaziz decided to create a consultative assembly in 1904, which he named Majlis el Aayane (مجلس الأعيان).
 It is this assembly that summoned the international conference of Algeciras, and that drafted the constitution of 1908, which never entered into force because of the political unrests.